Exactech Lawsuit for Defective Knee Replacements

 - Unicondylar Knee Replacement (UKR): It is also known as a partial knee replacement.
 In this procedure, only the damaged compartment of the knee is replaced.
 However, the incision is smaller than that of a TKR.

 The recent ExacTech recall lawsuits were filed due to the defective nature of some ExacTech knee replacement systems.
-As a result, many patients had to undergo corrective revision surgery to fix the damage caused by an ExacTech implant.
+As a result, many patients had to undergo corrective revision surgery to fix the damage caused by an ExacTech knee or ankle replacement implant system.

 In an ExacTech knee implant lawsuit, the patient can seek compensation for the economic and non-economic damages caused by the ExacTech implant.
 The same applies to ankle replacement surgeries involving ExacTech replacement systems.